 - Avoid close contact with people who are sick.

 - Stay at home, unless you need to get medical care or essential items such as food and medicine.

-- If you go out in public, wear a face cover to protect yourself and others.
-Face covers can be a face mask or any cloth item made from home, a scarf, a bandana or gaiter.
+- If you go out in public, wear a face mask or cloth face cover to protect yourself and others.

 - In public, practice social distancing.
 Avoid crowds.
 It is best to provide at least 6 feet of space between individuals.

-If you have COVID-19 symptoms such as a fever, cough or difficulty breathing, or if you’ve been in close contact with someone who has confirmed COVID-19, call your primary care provider or the Anne Arundel County Department of Health COVID Health Line: 410-222-7256.
-Your symptoms will be evaluated and you will be led to the next steps, such as testing.
+If you have COVID-19 symptoms such as a fever, cough or difficulty breathing, or if you’ve been in close contact with someone who has confirmed COVID-19, get tested.
 If symptoms are severe and getting worse, call 9-1-1.